helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 #### Merge order

-Keys are not unique, data for a given key can be declared at different levels and is effectively merged.
-The default order is based on the declaration order, but it can also be controlled using the `order` attribute.
+The template data model is shared across the flow.
+Keys are not unique so that inputs from various level can contribute to the same data.
+This means that the data for the same keys needs to be merged.

+ The default merge order is based on the declaration order, however the order attribute is provided to indicate how to merge a particular element.
+Lower order is resolved with higher priority.

 E.g.
 ```xml